-The structure of this paper is as follows: in section \ref{sec:local models}, the representation of local models with finite hidden variable cardinalities is explained, as well as the general procedure to obtain models for a given statistical behaviour; in section \ref{sec:bilocal scenario numerical}, the procedure is applied to statistical behaviours in the bilocal scenario; in section \ref{sec:triangle scenario numerical}, the procedure is applied to noteworthy probability distributions in the triangle scenario; in section \ref{closingR} we make our final remarks and discuss some possibilities for future work.
+The structure of this paper is as follows: in Sec. \ref{sec:local models}, the representation of local models with finite hidden variable cardinalities is explained, as well as the general procedure to obtain models for a given statistical behavior; in Sec. \ref{sec:bilocal scenario numerical}, the procedure is applied to statistical behaviors in the bilocal scenario; in Sec. \ref{sec:triangle scenario numerical}, the procedure is applied to noteworthy probability distributions in the triangle scenario; in Sec. \ref{closingR} we make our final remarks and discuss some possibilities for future work.